Learn about Antarctica's wonderful wildlife

 Penguins

-A variety of penguin species can be found nesting in colonies throughout the Antarctic Peninsula.
+You can find a variety of penguin species nesting in colonies throughout the Antarctic Peninsula.
 Most nest high up on the rocks, away from any potential dangers and spend their days waddling back and forth from the sea to bring their young fish along 'penguin highways'.

 Find out more about individual species and what you may see during your adventure.